lukeelmers/terraform-kibana-dev/gcp/README.md

 `./kbn-dev.sh deploy pr {nrOfPR} --makelogs={nrOfRecordsToCreate}`

-By default GCP instances are prefixed with `kbn-dev-v1` you can change this by e.g.
+By default GCP instances are prefixed with `kbn-dev-v1`.
+You can change this using `KBN_GCP_PREFIX` e.g.

 `export KBN_GCP_PREFIX=kibana-for-my-cat`